learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['42', 'output', '1000', 'tr:u-ck', 'SQEX49801']
 ```

-**l)** For the given list of strings, change the elements into a tuple of original element and the number of times `t` occurs in that element.
+**12)** For the given list of strings, change the elements into a tuple of original element and the number of times `t` occurs in that element.

 ```ruby
 >>> words = ['sequoia', 'attest', 'tattletale', 'asset']